keep-starknet-strange/joyboy/prototype/README.md

 ## How install and use it:

 The script is working only on Sepolia.
-Please setup your .env correctly as the exemple.
+Please setup your .env correctly as the example.
 If you want to do it on Localnet, change the Provider in this file to use your RPC_ENDPOINT:

 [Starknet utils](./utils//starknet.ts)

 ### Locally

-Create and Setup your .env file, use .env.exemple as exemple
+Create and Setup your .env file, use .env.example as example

 Install the packages
 ```bash